-For the purpose of impairment testing, goodwill acquired in a business combination is allocated to each of the cash-generating units ("CGUs"), or groups of CGUs, that is expected to benefit from the synergies of the combination.
-Each unit or group of units to which the goodwill is allocated represents the lowest level within the entity at which the goodwill is monitored for internal management purposes.
-Goodwill is monitored at the operating segment level.
+Goodwill is allocated to cash-generating units for the purpose of impairment testing.
+The allocation is made to those cash-generating units or groups of cash-generating units that are expected to benefit from the business combination in which the goodwill arose.
+The units or groups of units are identified at the lowest level at which goodwill is monitored for internal management purposes, being the operating segments.